Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- In the list, include your degrees or certifications and the colleges you went to
+- Make a list of your degrees or certificates and the colleges you attended

 Skills: